-Assuming you have proper security privledge, you may create new hoop sizes and types.
-Click on Advanced..., then click on Service, followed by Hoop Setup (see Figure 2-8).
+Assuming you have proper security priviledge, you may create new hoop sizes and types.
+Click on Advanced..., then click on Service, then Hoop Setup to display the Hoop dialog box (Figure 2-7).

 You may specify a hoop as cap, round, oval, square, or rectangular.
 You can provide the height and width in inches, as well as the center location in inches.
+If you try to define a hoop with extents that are bigger than the maximum sewing field, the values will automatically be changed to the machine's maximum values.

-NOTE: The unit of measurement will be in inches if the
+Note: The unit of measurement will be in inches if the Windows Control Panel is set for

-Windows Control Panel is set for English units.
+English units.
 If Metric units are selected, the display will be in centimeters.